hackforla/peopledepot/README.md

 ---

-1. Make sure docker and docker-compose is installed on your computer
+1. Install or make sure [docker][docker-install] and [docker-compose][docker-compose-install] are installed on your computer

 ```
     docker -v
     docker-compose -v
 ```

-2. Clone this repo
+2. Clone this repo and change to the project root directory

 ```
     git clone https://github.com/hackforla/peopledepot.git
+    cd peopledepot
 ```

 3. Create .env.dev from .env.dev-sample